-Prior evidence suggests that commercial small and medium-sized enterprises (SMEs hereafter) face challenges in accessing sufficient external finance to fund day-to-day operations and longer-term strategic goals (Beck & Demirguc-Kunt 2006).
-Such challenges can be more onerous and costly for ethnic minority and women-led SMEs (Blanchflower et al. 2003; Coleman & Robb 2009; Mascia & Rossi 2017; Guzman & Kacperczyk 2019; Fairlie et al. 2021) with resultant implications for subsequent firm investment and growth (Brown et al. 2022).
-In this paper, we augment and complement prior evidence by investigating the underlying factors affecting the use of, and access to various forms of finance for social enterprises, and whether this differs for those that have women or Minority Ethnic Group (MEG) leadership.
+Prior evidence suggests that commercial small and medium-sized enterprises (SMEs hereafter) face challenges in accessing sufficient external finance to fund day-to-day operations and longer-term strategic goals (Beck & Demirguc-Kunt, 2006).
+Such challenges can be more onerous and costly for ethnic minority and women-led SMEs (Blanchflower et al., 2003; Coleman & Robb, 2009; Mascia & Rossi, 2017; Guzman & Kacperczyk, 2019; Fairlie et al., 2021) with resultant implications for subsequent firm investment and growth (Brown et al., 2022).
+In this paper, we augment and complement prior research by investigating the underlying factors affecting access to various forms of finance for social enterprises, and whether this differs for those that have women or Minority Ethnic Group (MEG) leadership.

-Social enterprises are organisations with social, ethical and environmental objectives, which generate income from trading activities, and use resultant profits to further social, ethical and environmental goals (Santos 2012; Smith et al. 2013).
-Given the intersection of their respective commercial activities with ongoing social and environmental societal challenges, social enterprises have attracted the interest of academics and policymakers (Wilson & Post 2013; Wry & York 2017; Robinson 2019; Saebi et al. 2019; Hota et al. 2020; Hota 2021; Haugh et al. 2022).
-Indeed, social enterprises have become an important part of the entrepreneurial ecosystem as more businesses become involved in pursuing social, ethical or environmental goals, while generating profits in order to remain financially viable.
-At an aggregate level, social enterprises augment and complement existing commercial for-profit and public sector goods and services provision by engaging in commercial activities with associated social, ethical or environmental goals that contribute to tackling issues related to aging, health, environment, and economic and social exclusion (Spence & Lozano 2000; Murillo & Lozano 2006; Fowler et al. 2019).
-Many social enterprises are also committed to integrating environmental policies to their business models in order to pursue net-zero ambitions (Folmer & Rebmann 2021; Kesidou & Ri 2021).
+Social enterprises generate income from trading activities, and use resultant profits to further social, ethical and environmental goals (Smith et al., 2013).
+Given the intersection of their respective commercial activities with ongoing social and environmental societal challenges, social enterprises have attracted the interest of academics and policymakers (Wilson & Post, 2013; Haugh et al., 2022; Hota, 2023).
+At an aggregate level, social enterprises augment and complement existing commercial forprofit and public sector goods and services provision by engaging in commercial activities that contribute to tackling issues related to aging, health, environment, and various forms of exclusion.
+They do this while generating profits to ensure financial viability.